-Then steps in my sister in law - her Turnip Greens were fresh, bright, healthy AND delicious – and I’m a convert.
+Then steps in my sister-in-law - her Turnip Greens were fresh, bright, healthy AND delicious – and I’m a convert.
 She doesn’t use recipes – just throws things together and they turn out wonderfully.
-Me, I need a little guide, so I’ve cobbled together a rough recipe.
-Greens are so good for you, we eat good sized servings.
+So I watched her, and called her, and made them and made them again.
+Even so, I need a little guide, so I’ve cobbled together a rough recipe.
+Greens are so good for you, we eat good-sized servings, and some would probably consider this a double portion.
+You could certainly start with one bunch if you have small children and only want modest portions.

 The date is a surprise ingredient, I know!
-My sister in law used a bit of sugar, but I was inspired…try it, it is truly wonderful in the recipe.
+My sister-in-law used a bit of sugar, but I was inspired…try it, it is truly wonderful in the recipe.
 A few raisins would work as well.
+They add just a touch of sweetness and an indescribable flavor that enhances the greens.

 - 2 bunches of greens, washed, stem removed, sliced across into ribbons 1/2″ thick